 NOTE: If the hearing aids do not switch to the telephone programme every time, you can reposition the Phone Now magnet or add additional magnets.

-NOTE: Use a recommended cleaning agent.
+NOTE: Use a recommended cleaning agent to clean the telephone.

 8.3.2 How to use Phone Now